Federal tax law

 Military pay.
 You may continue to subtract military pay from your Oregon income if you earned it outside Oregon from August 1, 1990, through the date the president sets as the end of combat activities in the Persian Gulf.
 The president had not declared an end to combat activities when this publication was printed.

 Payment options.
 The department accepts payment of tax by debit card, credit card, check, and money order.
 See the General information page for information and instructions.

 Direct deposit.
 Instead of receiving your refund check in the mail, you may have your refund deposited directly into your account at a bank, credit union, or other financial institution.
 See the General information page.
 You can also have your refund deposited directly into an Oregon 529 college savings network account.
 You may choose up to four accounts.
 See our full-year and part-year/nonresident booklets for more information.

 Minimum refund.
-Under Oregon law, the minimum refund check amount that can be issued is $1.
+Under Oregon law, the minimum refund that can be issued is $1.